Pylons/deform/docs/index.rst

 Topics Needing Documentation
 ----------------------------

-- Form post target changing.
+- Creating a new schema type.

 - Associating a Colander type with a new default widget type.

-- Setting a widget on a field.

 - Internationalization